SAP/luigi/docs/general-settings.md

 ```
 * **allowRules** is an array of rules for the content in the iframe, managed by the HTML **allow** attribute.
 You can use one or more rules by adding them to the array, for example `allowRules: ['microphone', 'camera']`.
 Be aware that this mechanism requires the browser to support [Feature Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Feature_Policy).
 * **appLoadingIndicator.hideAutomatically** allows you to disable automatic hiding of the app loading indicator, which is enabled by default in case the app loading indicator is being used.
 Take a look at the [App loading indicator](luigi-ux-features.md#app-loading-indicator) section on how to use this feature.

+### Third-party cookies support check

+There are two possibilities to check the third party cookie support from user's browser.

+- **thirdPartyCookiesScriptLocation** is the URL to the page containing third-party cookies support check.
+To detect whether the user's browser supports the mechanism, use the script in the third-party-cookies catalog.
+Deploy these files on a domain different from your main application's and set thirdPartyCookiesScriptLocation to the init.html file.
+During initialization, Luigi detects the cookies support and produces an alert if cookies are disabled in the user's browser.
+* **thirdPartyCookieDetection** is a flag to check if third party cookies are supported.
+When set to `true`, Luigi detects during initialization of an external microfrontend the cookie support and produces an alert if cookies are disabled in the user's browsers.